|

 FORWARD

-time to get some things off my chest.
-There are very few people at the studio I admire and respect more than Daryl.
+To start with, there are very few people at the studio I admire and respect more than Daryl.
 He is truly blessed with immense talent.
+Not

 In fact it is this incredible talent that irritates the heck out